taslimy/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+- Express is a framework like react instance where it does a lot of heavy lifting behind the scenes.
+It gives us accces to extra functionalities such as routes and middleware.
 - [ ] Describe Middleware?
+- A middleware is like a PrivateRouter in react. you but it between the requrest and function to make sure that what you are sending is correct.
 - [ ] Describe a Resource?
+- CRUD bascially maps direcly to the operations we are doing.
+For example, Add, Delete, Update, Post just as it states.
 - [ ] What can the API return to help clients know if a request was successful?
+- A res.status(200)
 - [ ] How can we partition our application into sub-applications?
+- Express give us the features of creating routes so we can use that to make the routes.

 ## Project Setup